diesel-rs/diesel/guide_drafts/migration_guide.md

 ## Other changes to generics
 <a name="2-0-0-generic-changes">

-In addition to the changes listed above, we changed numerous internal details of diesel.
-This will have impacts on most people that wrote non trivial generic code abstracting over diesel.
+In addition to the changes listed above, we changed numerous internal details of Diesel.
+This will have impact on most codebases that include non-trivial generic code abstracting over Diesel.
 This section tries to list as much of those changes as possible

 ### Removed most of the non-public reachable API

 With Diesel 2.0 we removed most of the API which was marked with `#[doc(hidden)]`.
-Technically these parts of the API have always been private to diesel.
-This change enforces this distinction a in a stricter way.
-In addition some parts of these formerly hidden API are now documented and exposed behind the `i-implement-a-third-party-backend-and-opt-into-breaking-changes` crate feature.
-As the name already implies we reserve the right to change these API's between different diesel 2.x minor releases, so you should always specify a concrete minor release version if you use these API's.
+Technically these parts of the API have always been private to Diesel.
+This change enforces this distinction in stricter way.
+In addition, some parts of these formerly hidden API are now documented and exposed behind the `i-implement-a-third-party-backend-and-opt-into-breaking-changes` crate feature.
+As the name already implies we reserve the right to change these APIs between different Diesel 2.x minor releases, so you should always pin a concrete minor release version if you use these APIs.
 If you depended on such an API and you cannot find a suitable replacement we invite you to work with us on exposing the corresponding feature as part of the stable API.